Saqer995/portfolio/README.md

 ### git
 #### initially
-`git init` ةخرثس den derzeitigen ordner in ein von git retracktes repository - locally
+`git init` ةخرثس den derzeitigkjlken ordner in ein von git retracktes repository - locally
 #### basic workflow
 `git status` shows the the state of the folder (if its connected to git or not)
 `git add` set the file to be staged afterwards (the will be considered with the next commit)